adrianabenicio/MontgomeryCrimes/README.md

 # MontgomeryCrimes

-Este projeto tem o objetivo de realizar análises a respeito dos crimes ocorridos em Montgomery Count, Maryland, no ano de 2013.
+This project aims to conduct analyzes of crimes in Montgomery Count, Maryland, in the year 2013.

-Os dados utilizados estão no arquivo "MontgomeryCountyCrime2013_2.csv" deste repositório, mas também podem ser acessados no website de dados abertos do Condado de Montgomery, dataMontgomery (https://data.montgomerycountymd.gov/).
-Cada linha de dados corresponde a um crime reportado por um oficial de lei e contém as seguintes informações:
+The data used is in the "MontgomeryCountyCrime2013_2.csv" file of this repository, but can also be accessed on the Montgomery County open data website, dataMontgomery (https://data.montgomerycountymd.gov/).
+Each row in the data set is a crime reported by a law enforcement officer and contains the following information:

 * **Incident ID**: Police Incident Number
 * **CR Number**: Police Report Number